scarf-sh/scarf/docs/docs/index.md

 - `simpleExecutableInstall` is currently the only install type supported, but more will be coming soon.

-You can use the `scarf check-package ./path/to/your/package-file.dhall` to validate your package file.
+You can use `scarf check-package ./path/to/your/package-file.dhall` to validate your package file.
 Currently, it won't do things like check your archive or test your release, but it will make sure you spec type-checks, and that you have a valid license type and platform.

+#### Npm

+You can upload an npm based package to scarf rather than npm itself.
+It will be globally installed by scarf just like any other scarf package.
+You'll need to make sure your `package.json` includes a `main` entry that points to the script that will be ultimately invoked, and the package must have a license.

+You can use `scarf check-package ./path/to/your/package.json to validate your package file.

 ### Upload your release